 Selecting and Organizing Your Colors

-It seems that every art workshop instructor has selected a different palette of colors.
+It seems that every art instructor requests a different palette of colors.
 This can be very confusing for students.
 Here are the basics of choosing a watercolor palette and tips on selecting and organizing your colors.

 Palette—photo by Ken Hosmer